-Low-income pregnant women in rural areas experience high levels of stress, researcher saysJanuary 29th, 2013 in Health /
+Low-income pregnant women in rural areas experience high levels of stress, researcher saysJanuary 29, 2013 in Medicine & Health / Health

 Stress during pregnancy puts mothers' and their babies' health at risk, previous research has shown.
 Now, a University of Missouri study indicates low-income pregnant women in rural areas experience high levels of stress yet lack appropriate means to manage their emotional and physical well-being.
 Health providers should serve as facilitators and link rural women with resources.

 "Many people think of rural life as being idyllic and peaceful, but, in truth, there are a lot of health disparities for residents of rural communities," said Tina Bloom, assistant professor of nursing and Robert Wood Johnson Foundation Nurse Faculty Scholar at MU's Sinclair School of Nursing.
 "Chronic, long-term stress is hard on pregnant women's health and on their babies' health.
 Stress is associated with increased risks for adverse health outcomes, such as low birth weights or pre-term deliveries, and those outcomes can kill babies."

 During interviews with nearly 25 pregnant women from rural communities in Missouri, Bloom and her colleagues learned financial problems plagued the women.
 Financial stress was exacerbated by the women's lack of employment, reliable transportation and affordable housing.
 In addition, the women said small-town gossip, the isolation of their rural communities and the interdependence of their lives with their extended family members also increased their stress levels.